Transition to Kindergarten

 Ready4K Text Service

 Developed by educational researchers, Ready4K is an evidence-based family engagement curriculum delivered via text message.
 Each week, parents receive fun facts and easy tips on how to promote their children’s development by building on existing routines – like pointing out the letters on shampoo bottles during bath time and naming their sounds.
-The Ready4K curriculum covers the whole child from birth through 3rd grade and is available in English, Spanish, Arabic, and Chinese.
+The Ready4K curriculum covers the whole child starting at birth.
+The curriculum will continue to change as your child continues to grow and develop.
+Text messages are available in Arabic, English, Mandarin, Russian, Spanish and Vietnamese.
+Ready4K is completely free for families in Oak Park and River Forest (text messaging rates apply).
+Learn more about Ready4K or…

 Sign up for Ready4K today.